 The Model Standards of Practice for Child Custody Evaluation were developed by the Association of Family and Conciliation Courts in 2006.
 You will notice that they are very different from the mediation standards.
 For example, they address issues such as data gathering, use of formal assessment instruments, and presentation and interpretation of data.

 Most arbitrator standards are not written with court arbitration in mind.
 They are written for the vast majority of arbitrations that arise under contracts requiring arbitration – not litigation – when disputes develop.
 Court arbitration programs are relatively rare and there are no national arbitrator standards that guide court arbitrators.
 If you want to develop a court arbitration program, you will want to look at state and federal rules.
-You can search for them in the RSI Resource Center.

 In court ADR, we are fortunate to have many well-written standards available that provide in-depth guidance to our field.
 Seek out the standards that are most appropriate to your program and they will provide a wealth of information.